Doctor or Nurse?

 Telephone Appointments with A Doctor

-This is made like an ordinary appointment but instead of having to come to the surgery the doctor rings you at a prearranged time.
-If you feel you will need to be examined, this appointment type is not appropriate.
-However, if after a telephone consultation your doctor feels an examination is needed, an appointment will then be arranged.
-Doctors can arrange for you to have blood tests, prescriptions and referrals via telephone consultations.
+Currently all appointments with the GPs begin with an initial telephone consultation, if you or the doctor feel you will need to be examined, they can subsequently arrange a face to face assessment.
+However doctors can arrange for you to have blood tests, prescriptions and referrals via telephone consultations.
 You may also be offered a follow-up telephone consultation.
 It has been found that many people find this new service convenient to use.
 Please ensure you give the receptionist a number you will be contactable on and make every effort to answer your call when it is incoming.

 An easier way to receive advise and treatment can be accessed by using eConsult: https://handbridgemedcentre.webgp.com/ (you need to be a registered patient with us to use this service, but no log in is required) your symptoms can be sent through to a GP review / or you may be give self help advice, depending on what symptoms/issues you report.
 Doctors can arrange for you to have blood tests, prescriptions and referrals via Econsult.